 Be mindful when talking to the insurance agent.
 As nice and accommodating as the insurance adjuster may seem, it’s important to keep in mind that a big part of their job is to pay you the absolute minimum.
-You do not have to share any information regarding your injury and in fact, it’s not recommended you talk to an insurance agent without the representation of a skilled work injury lawyer at Riverside Workers Compensation Lawyer Pros and Corona workers compensation attorney Pros.
+You do not have to share any information regarding your injury and in fact, it’s not recommended you talk to an insurance agent without the representation of a skilled work injury lawyer at Riverside California Workers Compensation Lawyers and Corona workers compensation attorney Pros.

 Be careful what you do.
 It’s not uncommon for insurance companies to hire surveillance investigators and in some cases, recruit co-workers and neighbors to testify on your activities.
-At Riverside Workers Compensation Lawyer Pros and workers compensation attorney in Chino, we understand you may have bad and good days while recovering, and it may be difficult to refrain from performing certain activities on your good days.
+At Riverside California Workers Compensation Lawyers and workers compensation attorney in Chino, we understand you may have bad and good days while recovering, and it may be difficult to refrain from performing certain activities on your good days.
 However, if the insurance company gets footage of you doing yard work on your good day, it could be detrimental to your case.

 Work Injury Lawyers in Riverside

-To learn how a dedicated Riverside workers comp attorney At Workers’ Compensation Lawyer Pros can assist you with the claims process, call 951-373-4321 as soon as possible.
+To learn how a dedicated Riverside workers comp attorney at California Workers Compensation Lawyers can assist you with the claims process, call 951-373-4321 as soon as possible.
 Our joint marketing group can also be reached anytime of the day or night by submitting a case contact form.
 We will refer you to a professional work injury lawyer in our group for free.
 It won’t cost you any money to discuss your case with the attorney we refer you to and all cases are taken on a no win, no fee guarantee.